Teacher in Ho Chi Minh City, 9

 I started laughing.
 “It sounds bad.
 You haven’t done any work yet.
 So, technically, it wouldn’t be an advance on your wages, would it?
 It would be a gift.
 I will loan you $100.”
 She put up her hands.

 Nguyễn Văn Trỗi Street

-It was a very hot day.
+It was a very hot day and getting hotter.

 “You have a Vietnamese girlfriend?”
-Binh asked.
+Binh asked suddenly.

 I thought he had seen me with Lan, but then I realized he was asking a routine question in English.
 It was a question every taxi driver posed, often many times.

-Binh turned onto Pasteur Street and stopped.
+Binh turned onto Pasteur Street and stopped, and I got out.